compscikaran/compscikaran/README.md

 # 👦🏻 Hi, I am Karan Gupta

 I am just trying to build software that serves a purpose and does something useful.
+I write occassionally with the expectation that absolutely no-one will read my blog - [Engineering Madness](https://engineeringmadness.dev/)

 **Playlists**